Prayer that grows our Jewish souls

 Prayer is a way of expressing the meaning of our lives in words and ritual.
 Come find fulfillment in worship that is enriching, participatory, musical and joyful.
 All of our Shabbat and most Holiday worship services are open to all.
 Everyone is welcome to participate in person – members and non-members, Jews and non-Jews.
 Most of our services can also be viewed at home through live-streaming.
 Contact the Temple office for information on our High Holy Day services for Rosh Hashanah and Yom Kippur.

+Our regular Shabbat services on Friday nights and Saturday mornings are each about 60 to 75 minutes long.
+They may go somewhat longer when there is a guest speaker or a special occasion.
 About half of our prayerbook is in Hebrew, the ancient language of Jewish faith and worship.
 Our prayer books include complete English translations and transliterations to allow all to participate meaningfully.

 Both men and women, Jews and non-Jews, are encouraged to wear a kippah (yarmulke) during worship, but it is not required.
 Jewish men and women above the age of bar/bat mitzvah are encouraged to wear a tallit (prayer shawl) during morning services, but it is not required.
 Kippot and tallitot are available at the Temple.

+Our regular Shabbat services on Friday nights and Saturday mornings are each about 60 to 75 minutes long.
+They may go somewhat longer when there is a guest speaker or a special occasion.
 About half of our prayerbook is in Hebrew, the ancient language of Jewish faith and worship.
 Our prayer books include complete English translations and transliterations to allow all to participate meaningfully.

 Both men and women, Jews and non-Jews, are encouraged to wear a kippah (yarmulke) during worship, but it is not required.
 Jewish men and women above the age of bar/bat mitzvah are encouraged to wear a tallit (prayer shawl) during morning services, but it is not required.
 Kippot and tallitot are available at the Temple.